WLJSTeam/wljs-notebook/README.md

 ### Feels like Mathematica and Jupyter
 WLJS Notebook feels and works like Wolfram Mathematica (and it can open .nb files) and has a flat and minimal notebook structure like in Jupyter Lab.

+### Human-, LLM- and GIT-friendly Notebook Format
+The structure is minimal, and easy to read and parse by people and machines, but most importantly, it allows versioning systems correctly identify the differences.

 ### Interactive & Powerful
 Optimized for interactive computing and allows to make complex real-time visualizations.
 From the high-level `Manipulate` to low-level graphics primitives